 Technoquest – For this fall program, we teach engineering activities to Girl Scout Troops around Durham.
 It is always a great experience and a lot of fun to hang around the kids in past years.

 Duke U (formerly known as IP College Day) – Duke U is an event helping girl scouts earn a variety of interest badges in different areas.
 In the past, SWE has worked with the girls to receive their “connection to motion” badges by orchestrating different investigations into characteristics of motion (energy, velocity, gravity, and momentum).
-In the past few years, the girls have thoroughly enjoyed designing and testing foam roller coasters.
+In the past, the girls have thoroughly enjoyed designing and testing foam roller coasters.

 Habitat for Humanity Build – A great way to give back to our community, and see civil engineering in action, Habitat builds are a great way to build team strength and for section members to bond with each other.